dhruv3/You-Dont-Know-JS/scope & closures/ch1.md

 The reference to `a` here is an LHS reference, because we don't actually care what the current value is, we simply want to find the variable as a target for the `= 2` assignment operation.

 **Note:** LHS and RHS meaning "left/right-hand side of an assignment" doesn't necessarily literally mean "left/right side of the `=` assignment operator".
-There are several other ways that assignments happen, and so it's better to conceptually think about it as: "who's the target of the assignment (LHS)" and "who's the source of the assignment (RHS)".
+There are several other ways that assignments happen, and so it's better to conceptually think about it as: **"who's the target of the assignment (LHS)" and "who's the source of the assignment (RHS)"**.

 Consider this program, which has both LHS and RHS references: